hiltonjanfield/jquery.enhsplitter/README.md

 elements.
 Additional child elements can exist, but is not supported and will result in unintended side effects.

-Once that is in place, all you need to do is call `.splitter()` on an element, as shown above.
+Once that is in place, all you need to do is call `.enhsplitter()` on an element, as shown above.
 This will insert a splitter between the two child elements of `#panels` using default settings (vertical splitter and defaults as shown below).